clavance/fibonacci/readme.md

 Each module of the application is deployed separately, with each module having its own Cluster IP address created through service requests.

+Incoming traffic is handled by an [ingress-nginx](github.com/kubernetes/ingress-nginx) service (NB. _not_ [nginx](https://www.nginx.com/products/nginx/kubernetes-ingress-controller/) version), configured for running on GCP.

 To manage the storage to be used by the Postgres database, a [_persistent volume claim_](https://kubernetes.io/docs/tasks/configure-pod-container/configure-persistent-volume-storage/) is made, as defined in the _database-pvc.yaml_ file.

 <img src="https://raw.githubusercontent.com/clavance/fibonacci/master/k8s.png" width="550" height="300">